Addiction in America

 The addiction crisis is deadlier than ever before.

-Overdoses are the #1 cause of accidental death in our country.
-According to the CDC, there were over 112,000 fatal overdoses in the 12-month period ending in May 2023.
-That is the highest number of overdose deaths ever recorded in the U.S. in a single year.
+Overdoses are the #1 cause of accidental and preventable death in our country.
+According to recent provisional CDC data, there were more than 107,000 drug-related deaths in the 12-month period ending in December 2023.

 About 60% of those deaths in the past year are linked to illicitly manufactured or adulterated fentanyl.
 Fentanyl is now the leading cause of death for Americans of the ages 18 to 49, according to the CDC and a recent The Washington Post analysis – more than car accidents, suicides, or gun violence.
 Fentanyl has dramatically changed the drug landscape in America.
 But not all overdose deaths are caused by opioids alone.